Kayak: History

 Kayaks (Inuktitut: qajaq (ᖃᔭᖅ [qaˈjaq]), Yup'ik: qayaq (from qai- "surface; top"), Aleut: Iqyax) were originally developed by the Inuit, Yup'ik, and Aleut.
 They used the boats to hunt on inland lakes, rivers and coastal waters of the Arctic Ocean, North Atlantic, Bering Sea and North Pacific oceans.
 These first kayaks were constructed from stitched seal or other animal skins stretched over a wood or whalebone-skeleton frame.
-(Western Alaskan Natives used wood whereas the eastern Inuit used whalebone due to the treeless landscape).
+(Western Alaskan Natives used wood whereas the eastern Inuit used whalebone due to the treeless landscape.)
 Kayaks are believed to be at least 4,000 years old.
 The oldest kayaks remaining are exhibited in the North America department of the State Museum of Ethnology in Munich, with the oldest dating from 1577.

 Subarctic people made many types of boats for different purposes.
 The Aleut baidarka was made in double or triple cockpit designs, for hunting and transporting passengers or goods.
-An umiak is a large open-sea canoe, ranging from 17 to 30 ft, made with seal skins and wood.
-It is considered a kayak although it was originally paddled with single-bladed paddles, and typically had more than one paddler.
+An umiak is a large open-sea canoe, ranging from 17 to 30 ft, made with seal skins and wood, originally paddled with single-bladed paddles and typically had more than one paddler.

 Subarctic builders designed and built their boats based on their own experience and that of the generations before them passed on through oral tradition.
-The word "kayak" means "man's boat" or "hunter's boat", and subarctic kayaks were a personal craft, each built by the man who used it — with assistance from his wife — and closely fitting his size for maximum maneuverability.
+The word "kayak" means "man's boat" or "hunter's boat", and subarctic kayaks were a personal craft, each built by the man who used it and closely fitting his size for maximum maneuverability.
+For this reason, kayaks were often designed ergonomically using one's own body proportions as units of measure.
 The paddler wore a tuilik, a garment that was stretched over the rim of the kayak coaming and sealed with drawstrings at the coaming, wrists, and hood edges.
 This enabled the "eskimo roll" and rescue to become the preferred methods of recovery after capsizing, especially as few Inuit could swim; their waters are too cold for a swimmer to survive for long.